SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/data-types-and-variables/data-types-and-variables.md

 var count = 5;
 ```

-After being processed, data is again stored in variables \(in somе place in the memory saved for our program\):
+After being processed, data is again stored in variables \(in some place in the memory saved for our program\):

 ```csharp
 count = count + 1;